"

 significantly subaverage general intellectual functioning, existing concurrently with deficits in adaptive behavior and manifested during the developmental period, that adversely affects a child’s educational performance.
 (IDEA)

-13% of students qualifying for services under the IDEA have an ID or DCD/DD designation (National Center for Education Statistics, 2022).
+Thirteen percent of students qualifying for services under the IDEA have an ID or DCD/DD designation (National Center for Education Statistics, 2022).

-The intellectual disability (ID) or developmental cognitive delay DCD/DD categories are the fifth and sixth most prevalent types of disabilities found among school-aged children.
+The intellectual disability (ID) or developmental cognitive delay DCD/DD categories represent the fifth and sixth most prevalent types of disabilities among school-aged children.
 These attributes must be manifested during a child’s developmental period.
 Typically, a student must have an IQ of 70 or lower with a low functional ability to qualify for special education services.

 Strengths